Part I: There is no Artificial Intelligence.

 It’s pattern recognition, stupid!

 A friend of mine recently exclaimed that since her Siri speech recognition became much better, compared to speech recognition ten years ago, Artificial Intelligence (AI) now has the potential to rule the world.
 What if there is no Artificial Intelligence at all?
-What if the so called AI revolution is indeed an empowered form of pattern recognition?
+What if the so called AI revolution is indeed an enhanced form of pattern recognition?
 I agree that todays pattern recognition shows better quality in recognizing patterns in language, image, orientation and similar fields.
 But is pattern recognition equal to intelligence, even to human intelligence?

 Pattern recognition is about perception, and it is about statistical interference with a body of data.
 These are two areas that have become increasingly better over the past decade.
 Not only have businesses (like Amazon or Google) developed new techniques for distributed large scale computing using consumer hardware in large quantity.
 They have also developed decentralized, large scale solutions for data storage, labeled Big Data, that forms the base for more successful statistical interference.
-We see how both these quantitative changes have turned into a perceived new quality of empowered pattern recognition (EPR).
+We see how both these quantitative changes have turned into a perceived new quality of enhanced pattern recognition (EPR).

 Better algorithms to search unstructured information